 Nebraska Revised Statute 60-4,183

-Whenever it comes to the attention of the director that any person has, as disclosed by the records of the director, accumulated a total of twelve or more points within any period of two years, as set out in section 60-4,182, the director shall (1) summarily revoke the operator's license of such person and (2) require such person to attend and successfully complete a driver's education and training course consisting of at least eight hours of instruction approved by the Department of Motor Vehicles.
+Whenever it comes to the attention of the director that any person has, as disclosed by the records of the director, accumulated a total of twelve or more points within any period of two years, as set out in section 60-4,182, the director shall (1) summarily revoke the operator's license of such person and (2) require such person to attend and successfully complete a driver's education and training course consisting of at least four hours of instruction approved by the Department of Motor Vehicles.

 Such instruction shall be successfully completed before the operator's license may be reinstated.
 Each person who attends such instruction shall pay the cost of such course.